TL;DR

 Your Move

-Challenge: Open (or fund) a Roth IRA, put 80 % of each new contribution into a low‑cost total‑market ETF, and use the remaining 20 % to buy ONE individual stock you’ve researched for at least three months.
-Track it for six months—note volatility, fees, and overall growth.
+Challenge: Open or fund a Roth IRA.
+Allocate 80% of each new contribution to a low-cost total-market ETF.
+Use the remaining 20% to purchase one individual stock that has been researched for at least three months.
+Monitor its performance for six months, noting volatility, fees, and overall growth.